pyofwave/repotheweb/www/maps/mapSchema.md

 - number: a sequence of numerical digits.

 The syntax marked as optional in the layer syntax may be required by some location schemas, while in the others it is ignored.

+The sublocschema in th bbox syntax is a web sub

 Including the triple slash or not makes no difference.